Procurement Optimization 2026: 8 Levers to Protect Margin

 2. Market Intelligence and Benchmarking

 Vendors have quotas.
 Quotas have deadlines.
-Timing critical negotiations around vendor fiscal year-ends and quarter-ends is one of the most reliable (and underused) optimization tactics.
-Credible negotiation guides consistently emphasize that end-of-period pressure creates a window of flexibility that doesn’t exist at other times (The Negotiation Experts).
+Timing critical negotiations around vendor fiscal year ends and quarter ends is one of the most reliable (and underused) optimization tactics.
+Credible negotiation guides consistently emphasize that end of period pressure creates a window of flexibility that doesn’t exist at other times.

 4. Contract Structure Optimization